kim-company/avx/README.md

 (https://github.com/membraneframework) pipeline for more complex setups (video mixers with dynamic inputs, WebRTC rooms, ...)

+## Debugging
+This library works with NIFs.
+When things go wrong, the BEAM exits!
+The idea is to run the `mix test` loop inside a debugger, in my case `lldb`.

+To do so, we need to set some env variables, accomplished with `.
+DEBUG.fish` (check cocoa's link below if you shell is bash, or ask some LLM to translate the script 😉).
+To run the tests under the debugger, `lldb -- $ERLEXEC $CMD_ARGS test`.

 ## Performance
 Nothing serious in here for now, but to give an idea:
 - M2 pro